 Use stripes to elongate the space

-By orienting the stripes to go the length of the room that is the longest, you can create an optimal effect of a bigger room.
+By orienting the stripes to parallel the longest side of the room, you can create the illusion of a bigger room.

 Hang your curtains high